 New Jersey: Don’t share your ballot online and don’t take pictures.
 New Jersey law prohibits voters from showing their ballot to anyone else and officials say photographs aren’t allowed inside polling places.

-show off your ballot online, so why bother?
-The state has prohibited that for years
+Ohio: It’s illegal to show off your ballot online, so why bother?
+The state has prohibited that for years.

 South Dakota: No!